keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

-In this blog post we will explore how Keptn can be used within [Argo Workflows](https://argoproj.github.io/workflows/) to execute load tests, using a [KeptnTask](../../docs/reference/crd-reference/task.md), and analyze their results afterward, using the [Keptn Analysis](../../docs/reference/crd-reference/analysis.md) feature.
+In this blog post we will explore how Keptn can be used within [Argo Workflows](https://argoproj.github.io/workflows/) to execute load tests using a [KeptnTask](../../docs/reference/crd-reference/task.md), and analyze their results afterward using the [Keptn Analysis](../../docs/reference/crd-reference/analysis.md) feature.
 Argo Workflows is a workflow orchestration engine built for Kubernetes, which makes it a perfect fit to be used together with Keptn.
-We will achieve this by making use of the support for [Executor Plugins](https://argo-workflows.readthedocs.io/en/latest/executor_plugins/) provided by Argo Workflows.
+We will achieve this by using the support for [Executor Plugins](https://argo-workflows.readthedocs.io/en/latest/executor_plugins/) provided by Argo Workflows.
-This plugin mechanism is an easy way of integrating custom functionality into an Argo Workflow, and provide further nodes in the workflow with valuable information, such as the outcome of a Keptn Analysis.
+This plugin mechanism is an easy way of integrating custom functionality into an Argo Workflow, and providing further nodes in the workflow with valuable information, such as the outcome of a Keptn Analysis.

 <!-- more -->